 This year the Partos Innovation Festival will be organised online based on a new format.
 Part of this inspiring two-day event will be the presentations of the outcomes of the Food Hackathon.
 However, before it comes to that the Food Hackathon itself will take place on October 6!

-Due to the Covid-19 crisis, among other causes, Africa is facing an – even more substantial than before – food shortage.
+Due to the COVID-19 crisis, among other causes, Africa is facing an – even more substantial than before – food shortage.
 Many (international) NGOs are working on food-related solutions but are facing challenges with the coordination of activities.
 It’s time to join forces with these NGOs.
 We can all see the necessity to work from the bottom-up and with locally-led initiatives.
 Therefore, we consult locally-led civil society organisations to join and support this Food Hackathon.
-They will inform us of their visions on the causes of the food shortage, the possibilities for improving the situation and the opportunities for joining forces with western NGOs.
+They will inform us on their visions on the causes of the food shortage, the possibilities for improving the situation and the opportunities for joining forces with western NGOs.

 This Food Hackathon has a focus on ‘System Thinking’ – understanding the causes of hunger as a system with different elements.
 Changing one factor affects another aspect and can involve a change in the (food)system.
 Once you understand the most influencing causes and which wheels to turn, you can strive to tackle hunger challenges in new and more effective, inclusive and locally-led ways.